Don’t Be Confused by the A/C Capacity Measured in Tons — Here’s an Explanation

 If you’re confused by the way A/C capacity is measured, you’re not alone.
 Though a system’s capacity is measured in tons, this isn’t a reference to the weight of your HVAC system.

-Why do we rate A/C capacity in tons?Back before air conditioning, people cooled buildings in the summer with ice harvested from lakes and rivers in the winter, and the crop of ice extracted from a river was measured in tons.
+Back before air conditioning, people cooled buildings in the summer with ice harvested from lakes and rivers in the winter, and the crop of ice extracted from a river was measured in tons.
 Somewhere along the line, this term was institutionalized and remains in use today.

 A 4-ton A/C unit doesn’t weigh 8,000 pounds.
 Though A/C capacity is measured in tons, this number is actually referring to how much heat the air conditioner can remove from your home in an hour.
 A 4-ton air conditioner can remove 48,000 British thermal units (BTUs) of heat per hour from your house.

 There are two different ways to look at capacity.

 - Nominal capacity: To avoid confusion, fixed room and outdoor temperatures are used when rating A/C systems for the sake of uniformity.
 Using these specific test conditions, nominal capacity ratings are obtained.
 For instance, a typical 3-ton system has a nominal capacity of 36,000 BTU/hour.